What To Do If You Accidentally Run A Disposable Diaper Through The Washing Machine

 As any parent who’s ever forgotten to change a baby’s diaper knows: Diapers don’t hold all the pee in the world.
 Even the most absorbent ones eventually become so saturated that they result in a diaper explosion, leaving the baby a sticky mess of gel pellets and crystals made of Super Absorbent Polymer (SAP).

-“The core of the diaper contains an absorbent gelling material that’s used to absorb wetness and help keep your baby dry.
-The dry particles form a gel as they absorb liquid and can retain up to 30 times their weight in liquid as they lock away the wetness.”
-It’s all reportedly safe and non-toxic, but it’s not fun to clean up and one quickly learns that the easiest way to avoid doing so is by being a better parent and/or changing your kid’s diaper more frequently.
+“The core of the diaper contains an absorbent gelling material that’s used to absorb wetness and help keep your baby dry,” says Pampers spokesperson Laura Dressman.
+“The dry particles form a gel as they absorb liquid and can retain up to 30 times their weight in liquid as they lock away the wetness.”
+It’s all apparently safe and non-toxic, but it’s not fun to clean up and one quickly learns that the easiest way to avoid doing so is by being a better parent and/or changing your kid’s diaper more frequently.

-Take All Clothes And Shake Them Outside.
+1) Take All Clothes and Shake Them Outside

-Carefully Wipe Down the Entire Machine
+2) Carefully Wipe Down the Entire Machine

-Wash ‘Em Again
+3) Wash Them Again

 Now you have two options: Throw the now-shaken laundry back into the machine with detergent for another full wash ⏤ which is what Huggies recommends ⏤ or toss them straight in the dryer, which is what Pampers customer service advises.
 According to Pampers, the heat will dry the beads up, and they’ll naturally find their way to the lint trap without doing damage to the machine.
 We decided to err on the side of caution and ran the clothes through another washing cycle, which both helped clean out the machine and left the clothes bead-free before going into the drier.